CaZual-T/CZT-Mega-Sync/README.md

 - Click "Auto Path" (currently only works for RoN) or Manual Path for other games/locations.
   - It should automatically detect something similar to:<br>
     `D:\Program Files (x86)\Steam\steamapps\common\Ready Or Not\ReadyOrNot\Content\Paks`
-- Click 'Install MEGA' (wait for it to complete)
+- Click 'Install MEGA'. (wait for it to complete)
-- Click 'Detect MEGA'
+- Click 'Detect MEGA'.
 - Before continuing, delete the folder currently holding all of your mods:
   - For example, mod.io has its own folder ~ delete the one holding the mods from other sites (the tool creates a new folder)<br>
      *- DO NOT DELETE mod.io if you see it.
 I was just using it as an example.*